people places things

 “So eat it.”

-“I don't like pie.”
+“I don't like pie!”

 "But I made it for you!"

 "So you would want me to eat something I didn't enjoy simply because you made it for me?
 I mean hearing that said out loud, as a statement, does it make sense to you?
 You would have me eat something knowing I didn't like it, because you made it for me?
-I mean, what if I made you a hat, one of those floppy hats, the kind that hang like a sadness on silly peoples heads, what if I made you one of those floppy hats, out of, out of, denim!
+I mean, what if I made you a hat, one of those floppy hats, the kind that hangs like a sadness on silly peoples heads, what if I made you one of those floppy hats, out of, out of, denim!
 No denim print, not actual denim but that fabric that has the look of denim to it, but not the quality.
 And what if I made this floppy faux denim hat and I, I puffy painted your name in rainbow colors along the side, only I misspelled your name and I made the hat a little too small for your head so it squeezed just enough to give you a headache about 30 minutes into wearing it?
 What if I made you a hat like that?
 And then, said I want you to wear this stupid looking hat that makes you look stupid when you wear it, and that is uncomfortable and mean, I want you to wear this hat because I made it for you - would you wear it?!"

 A long pause hung quiet like the faint morning moon.